Runman44/Kotlin-Udemy-Course/README.md

 Variables created using val are immutable, meaning that they cannot be reassigned a different value after their first assignment.

-val name = "peter"
-name = "patrick"
-error: val cannot be reassigned

 ### Primitive types

 Kotlin will determine the data type by itself.

-val b = 4

-b will be an int even though it might be a Byte.
-To store values explicitly we do the following

-val b: Byte = 4

-Now b will be stored as a value with data type Byte.
 To cast certain types to each other we need to use a method on the value.

-var float2: Float = 3.4f
-var double2: Double = 0.0

-double2 = float2
-error: type mismatch: inferred type is Float but Double was expected

-To make this work:

-double2 = float2.toDouble()

-double2 - 3.4000000953674316

-As you see float is not that precise as double is.
-So this could be dangerous.

 More information here: https://kotlinlang.org/docs/reference/basic-types.html

 ### Expression vs Statements

-The main difference is that expressions do have a value and statements don't
+The main difference is that expressions do have a value and statements don't.

-"Expression" -> this return a String value

-val statement = "statement" -> this returns nothing, it assigns

 ### Nullable

 It's not possible to reference null value in kotlin.

-To create a nullable value our self we need to add a questionmark
+To create a nullable value our self we need to add a question mark.

-var string: String? = null

-To perform a method on a nullable value we also need to add a questionmark
+To perform a method on a nullable value we also need to add a question mark.

-string?.length

-To enforce kotlin to run nullable code

-string!!.length -> the only way to get a nullpointer exception
+To enforce kotlin to run nullable code you can add "!!" after the property to let it run even though it can be null.
+This is the only way to get a nullpointer exception in kotlin.

 More information here: https://kotlinlang.org/docs/reference/null-safety.html